Petrified wood: Formation

 Just what form the silica initially takes is still a topic of research.
-There is evidence of initial deposition as opal, which then recrystallizes to quartz over long time periods.
+There is evidence of initial deposition as opal, which then crystallizes to quartz over long time periods.
 On the other hand, there is some evidence that silica is deposited directly as quartz.

-Wood can become silicified very rapidly in silica-rich hot springs.
+Wood can become silicified within hundreds of years in silica-rich hot springs.
 While wood petrified in this setting is only a minor part of the geologic record, hot spring deposits are important to paleontologists because such deposits sometimes preserve more delicate plant parts in exquisite detail.
 These Lagerstätte deposits include the Paleozoic Rhynie Chert and East Kirkton Limestone beds, which record early stages in the evolution of land plants.

 Most of the color in petrified wood comes from trace metals.
 Of these, iron is the most important, and it can produce a range of hues depending on its oxidation state.
 Chromium produces bright green petrified wood.
 Variations in color likely reflect different episodes of mineralization.
 In some cases, variations may come from chromatographic separation of trace metals.

 Wood can also be petrified by calcite, as occurs in concretions in coal beds.
 Wood petrified by calcite tends to retain more of its original organic material.
 Petrification begins with deposition of goethite in the cell walls, followed by deposition of calcite in the void spaces.
 Carbonized wood is resistant to silicification and is usually petrified by other minerals.
 Wood petrified by minerals other than silica minerals tends to accumulate heavy metals, such as uranium, selenium, and germanium, with uranium most common in wood high in lignin and germanium most common in wood preserved in coal beds.
 Boron, zinc, and phosphorus are anomalously low in fossil wood, suggesting they are leached away or scavenged by microorganisms.

 Less commonly, the replacement minerals in petrified wood are chalcocite or other sulfide minerals.
 These have been mined as copper ore at locations such as the Nacimiento Mine near Cuba, New Mexico.